marksands/Aviator/README.md

 ### An Xcode Plugin that brings ⇧⌘T over to Xcode

+This minimal plugin allows you to use the key combo ⇧⌘T to toggle between source and test files.

 ### Features

-* Jump from implementation to test file
+* Jump from source file to test file
-* Jump from test file to implementation
+* Jump from test file to source file
 * That's it

 ### Installation

-Once I fix the annoyances, I will submit this to Alcatraz.

-### TODO

-* Fix the conflicting ⇧⌘T used to create a new window, preferably by modifying that shortcut
-* Move the Edit menu item to the Navigate menu item
-* Better Test/Implementation file searching through actual directory instead of guessing
+Coming soon to Alcatraz...

 ### License